clarkezone/rive-windows/prototype/README.md

 # Prototypes

 ## 0.2 Minimal Rive DLL
-Outcome: a Windows dll that doesnt import user32.dll or gdi32.dll with minimal exports to support helloworld rive using swapchain as currency for output
+Outcome: a full-trust Windows dll that doesnt import user32.dll or gdi32.dll with minimal exports to support helloworld rive using swapchain as currency for output

 ## 0.3 Run WACK on DLL
 Outcome: Accurate list of components and banned APIs